paraseba/scaladores-may-2018-talk/README.md

 Meetup Event: https://www.meetup.com/scaladores/events/250823565/

-You can find all the code in [code/monoid][code/monoid].
+You can find all the Scala code in [code/monoid](code/monoid).

 There are lots of tests, you can run them with `make testcode` or `cd code/monoid && sbt test`